This Man: Exposure

 After This Man's initial burst in popularity, users on forums such as 4chan, as well as blogs like ASSME and io9, became suspicious that it was a guerrilla marketing stunt.
-A WHOIS lookup of ThisMan.org revealed that its hosting company owned another domain named guerrigliamarketing.it, "a fake advertising agency" founded by Natella that "designed subversive hoaxes and created weird art projects exploring pornography, politics, and advertising."
+A WHOIS lookup of ThisMan.org revealed that its hosting company owned another domain named guerrigliamarketing.it, "a fake advertising agency" founded by Natella that "designed subversive hoaxes and created weird art projects exploring pornography, politics, and advertising".
 At the time, in late 2009, some sources still presented the debate between those claiming it was a hoax and those claiming it was a real phenomenon as unresolved and ongoing.

 In 2010, Natella made a post on the website of KOOK Artgency, an art agency company he founded, where he confirmed that he invented the story of This Man as a publicity stunt.
 Natella admitted that he had fabricated the whole story and that he had based the original sketch of This Man on a photo of his father when he was young.
 Natella said that he was inspired by the concept of dream invasion, which he had encountered in some movies and books, and that he wanted to explore the power of the internet to create and spread urban legends and collective myths.
-He elaborated on the topic further in a 2012 paper titled "Viral 'K' Marketing."
-Although Natella never confirmed whether the project had a commercial purpose, sources like The Kernel said it was "almost certain" that the site was created as a guerrilla marketing campaign for a planned film project by Bryan Bertino and Ghost House Pictures.
+He elaborated on the topic further in a 2012 paper titled "Viral 'K' Marketing".
+Although Natella never confirmed whether the project had a commercial purpose, sources such as The Kernel said it was "almost certain" that the site was created as a guerrilla marketing campaign for a planned film project by Bryan Bertino and Ghost House Pictures.

 Even after Natella's confirmation of the hoax, serious coverage of This Man continued into the mid-2010s.
 In 2015, Vice Media contacted the site for an interview, and Natella answered questions as if the site was legitimate.
-Several hours after Vice published its interview with Natella, it published a retraction clarifying that This Man was not real and admitting they had initially fallen for the hoax, saying "we run a story, it turns out to be something that was denounced in 2009 and could be easily verified as fake with a single google, a few people call us dickheads and the editorial team drown in their own tears.
+Several hours after Vice published its interview with Natella, it published a retraction clarifying that This Man was not real and admitting they had initially fallen for the hoax, saying:"We run a story, it turns out to be something that was denounced in 2009 and could be easily verified as fake with a single google, a few people call us dickheads and the editorial team drown in their own tears.
 Sometimes we mess up."